t27duck/porygon/README.md

 ### What does it do?

-* Pokedex information (%dexter 25, %dexter Pikachu) from a database
+* Pokedex information (%dexter 25, %dexter Pikachu) from a PostgreSQL database (obviously any RDMS would do)
 * Twitter tweet output (Parses a URL of a tweet)
 * Logging of the room
 * GoNintendo.com story output (Parses the URL of a story and outputs the story title)